robstoll/atrium/README.md

     }
     ```

-As you can see in [atriumVerbs.kt](https://github.com/robstoll/atrium/tree/master/misc/verbs-internal/atrium-verbs-internal-common/src/main/kotlin/ch/tutteli/atrium/api/verbs/internal/atriumVerbs.kt),
-it is up to you if you use the same name for all assertion functions or not
+You could also choose to have different verbs for the three functions.
-(Atrium itself uses `expect` to postulate assertions about thrown `Throwable`s and `assert` for other assertions).
+For instance, you could use `expect` to postulate assertions about thrown `Throwable`s and `assert` for other assertions.

 What are the benefits of creating own assertion verbs:
 - you can limit the set of available assertion verbs. <br/>